Ioakim-A/fyp-overfitting-mitigation-apr/figure_replication/README.md

 python filter_results_by_time.py --from-hour 8 --to-hour 1 --approach LLM4PatchCorrectness
 ```

-Then you will need to keep in mind the non-compilable patches that may be present in Invalidator / FIXCHECK, so you may need to run `filter_patches.py` as described in Step 0 to ensure a fair comparison.
+After filtering patch predictions by time, it is important to ensure that all tools are compared on the same set of compilable patches.
+In particular, Invalidator and FIXCHECK predictions include only compilable patches, while other tools may predict on additional non-compilable ones.
+Therefore, after filtering results by time, you must re-apply the patch filtering step using `filter_patches.py` as described in Step 0 to maintain a consistent and fair comparison across tools.